Decline of Buddhism in the Indian subcontinent: Decline under Islamic rule

 Ruins of Vikramashila, it was one of the most important centers of learning, during the Pala Empire, established by Emperor Dharmapala.
 Atiśa, the renowned pandita, is sometimes listed as a notable abbot.

 After the conquest, Buddhism largely disappeared from most of India, surviving in the Himalayan regions and south India.
 Abul Fazl stated that there was scarcely any trace of Buddhists left.
 When he visited Kashmir in 1597, he met with a few old men professing Buddhism, however, he "saw none among the learned".

 According to Randall Collins, Buddhism was already declining in India by the 12th century, but with the pillage by invaders it nearly became extinct in India in the 1200s.
 In the 13th century, states Craig Lockard, Buddhist monks in India escaped to Tibet to escape Islamic persecution; while the monks in western India, states Peter Harvey, escaped persecution by moving to south Indian Hindu kingdoms that were able to resist the power.

 Brief accounts and the one eye-witness account of Dharmasmavim in wake of the conquest during the 1230s talk about abandoned viharas being used as camps by the Turukshahs.
 Later historical traditions such as Taranatha's are mixed with legendary materials and summarised as "the Turukshah conquered the whole of Magadha and destroyed many monasteries and did much damage at Nalanda, such that many monks fled abroad" thereby bringing about a demise of Buddhism with their destruction of the Viharas.

-While the sacked the Buddhists viharas, the temples and stupas with little material value survived.
+While they sacked the Buddhists viharas, the temples and stupas with little material value survived.
 After the collapse of monastic Buddhism, Buddhist sites were abandoned or reoccupied by other religious orders.
 In the absence of viharas and libraries, scholastic Buddhism and its practitioners migrated to the Himalayas, China and Southeast Asia.
 The devastation of agriculture also meant that many laypersons were unable to support Buddhist monks, who were easily identifiable and also vulnerable.
 As the Sangha died out in numerous areas, it lacked the ability to revive itself without more monks to perform ordinations.
 Peter Harvey concludes:

 Between the alien, with their doctrinal justification of "holy war" to spread the faith, and Hindus, closely identified with Indian culture and with a more entrenched social dimension, the Buddhists were squeezed out of existence.
 Lay Buddhists were left with a folk form of Buddhism, and gradually merged into Hinduism, or converted to Islam.
 Buddhism, therefore, died out in all but the fringes of its homeland, though it had long since spread beyond it.

 Fogelin also notes that some elements of the Buddhist sangha moved to the Himalayas, China, and Southeast Asia, or they may have reverted to secular life or become wandering ascetics.
 In this environment, without monasteries and scholastic centers of their own, Buddhist ascetics and laypersons were eventually absorbed into the religious life of medieval India.